London – Tashkent – Urgench – Khiva – Bukhara – Shahrisabz – Samarkand – Tashkent – London

 Bukhara is known for its so-called 'hauzes' - the storage tanks which were always placed nearby religious places such as Mosques.
 The water helped to keep buildings' walls unsalted and strong.

-Samarkand is different - less warm, more windy and the ornaments are getting into blue scheme.
+Samarkand is different - warmer, windier and the ornaments are getting into a blue scheme.
 Blue, sky-blue and gold colors dominating there and Shakh-I Zinda is a great example of medieval mural art.

 Also, you will do an excursion to Shakhrisabz - the homeland of Timur the Great.
 There he built a 60-meter palace called 'Ak-Saroy' (White Palace).
 Now its only 40 m high, but it was higher.
 Sadly, the time and winds ruined the beautiful artwork of Iranian and Samarkandian architects.

-Book a tour to Uzbekistan right now - and receive a chance to get good discount!
+Book a tour to Uzbekistan right now - and get a chance for a good discount!

-Flight to Tashkent by Uzbekistan Airways flight HY-202
+Flight from London to Tashkent by Uzbekistan Airways flight HY-202

-05:50 Arrival in Tashkent International Airport named after Islam Karimov.
+05:50 Arrival in Tashkent International Airport named after Islam Karimov, first President of Uzbekistan.

 - Ensemble Lyabi Hauz (Nadir Divanbegi Madrassa, Khanaka, Kukeldash Madrassa and the monument of Khodja Nasreddin);